s-damian/anchor-nft-ticketing/README.md

 ### Environment Setup

-Create a  `.env ` file for the Next.js App:
+Create a  `.env` file for the Next.js App:

 ```bash
 cp ./app/front/.env.example ./app/front/.env
 ```

+Ensure all necessary environment variables are configured in the `.env` file.

 ### Run Solana Local Validator

 Start the Solana local validator with Metaplex (`solana-test-validator --ledger <and other arguments>`):

 ```bash
 npm run ledger